UNIVERSITY OF WISCONSIN River Falls

 These steps will help make your transition to becoming a River Falls student as smooth as possible!

 Submit Your Deposit

-You are required to make a tuition deposit to verify your intent to enroll.
+You are encouraged to make a tuition deposit to verify your intent to enroll.

 Enrollment deposits will be accepted until the university has reached its enrollment limits.